The Centre for Computing History offers an exciting range of services for schools appropriate for students aged 8 to 18 years.

-However, we are still taking our Roadshow out to areas if we take bookings from five schools so our team would visit a different school each day.
+However, we are still taking our Roadshow out to areas if we can get bookings from five schools so that our team would visit a different school each day.
 Please contact us for further details.

 We can supply a technology expert and a range of interactive equipment for a one day presentation / workshop at your school.
 A school visit provides multiple learning opportunities and can be tailored to suit your requirements, potentially covering up to four year groups.

 You choose the subject which best fits your curriculum needs; we are flexible in our delivery and can tailor it to suit any special requirements.
 We will arrive at your school in the morning and will be available to fit in with your classes throughout the entire school day.

 In these highly popular workshops we use specially modified BBC Micro